Dr Helen Dacre: predicting the dispersal of volcanic ash

 using the models in teaching

-Helen's research feeds directly into the second-year module "Atmospheric chemistry and transport", which is taught on our BSc Environmental Physics course.
+Helen's research feeds directly into the second-year module "Atmospheric chemistry and transport", which is taught on our BSc Physics of the Environment course.
 You will learn about how pollutants are transported on a whole range of scales, and Helen's research on volcanic ash serves as a great visual example of how large-scale pressure systems can affect the movement of pollutants.
 You will develop a strong understanding of Lagrangian modelling of particles, how these models are applied to volcanic ash forecasting, and how both large- and small-scale wind fields affect the transportation of ash.

 Research and summer placement projects present you with the opportunity to learn how to run these state-of-the-art operational models and how to then analyse the outputs.
 They are especially ideal if you're thinking about studying for a PhD, because they enable you to gain experience in writing a literature review, analysing data, writing up the results and then presenting them to an audience.